pic4ser-kubernetes/robot-UI/README.md

 An example dashboard is available in this repo in the json file `dashboard.json`.
 It can be imported in Grafana going in the dashboard section in the left menu, then clicking the `New` button, `Import` and paste the content of the file in the `import via json` field.

 TODO images

+## Controllers

+The web app provides 2 websocket endpoints for allowing the robot to receive commands from the user.
+The endpoints are:

+- `/ws/robot/`: every websocket connected to this endpoint will receive the commands sent to the next endpoint
+- `/ws/controller/`: the text sent to this endpoint will be forwarded to the websocket connected to the previous endpoint